-The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the A and AA certification levels.
+The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the MED and EDS levels.
 A student may choose to pursue a program of study in Elementary Education with an endorsement in Reading.